kboom/iga-adi-giraph/README.md

 You have to have JDK 11 installed.

+### Snapshot of Giraph

+Download the latest Giraph and run the following command from the repository root directory:

+` mvn -pl giraph-core -Phadoop_yarn -Dhadoop.version=2.9.2 -fae -DskipTests -Dcheckstyle.skip  clean install`

 ### Running from maven

 You can run any of the available examples using the maven command